j0srisk/webflow-bundler/readme.md

 - Outputs both a prettified (formatted) and optionally minified version.
 - If `--html` is set, wraps output in `<script>...</script>` for easy embedding.
 - If `--drop-console` is set, strips all `console.*` calls.
-- Fails fast if any non-JS/TS asset is imported.

 ## Output